Deepesh-IIITN/Attendance-system/README.md

 # Attendance-system
-watch the video to check how will it work.
+watch the video (given above) to check how will it work.